 What is a Concierge?

 Suppliers have two ways to set up Concierges for selling their tours and activities.
-The first is to create to create a Referral ID that allows the supplier to track bookings from the Concierge.
-The supplier can then create a report that shows all bookings from a specific referral id and pay commissions accordingly.
+The first is to create to create a Referral ID that allows the provider to track bookings from the Concierge.
+The provider can then create a report that shows all bookings from a specific referral id and pay commissions accordingly.

 The second way to support Concierge bookings is to create an agent login into your tour operator software so that the Concierge can access a point of sale and make a booking directly for the customer.
 In this case, the Concierge could act as either a commission agent or a net rate agent either taking payment from the customer directly or inputing the customer credit card into the point of sale.